Prepare your organization's network for Microsoft Teams

 This impacts the network on two levels: traffic will flow between the Microsoft Teams clients directly for peer-to-peer scenarios, and traffic will flow between the Office 365 environment and the Microsoft Teams clients for meeting scenarios.
 To ensure optimal traffic flow, traffic must be allowed to flow both between the internal network segments (for example, between sites over the WAN) as well as between the network sites and Office 365.
 Not opening the correct ports or actively blocking specific ports will lead to a degraded experience.

 Meetings are supported on iOS and Android mobile devices.

-To get an optimal experience with real time media within Microsoft Teams, it is required to meet the networking requirements for Office 365.
+To get an optimal experience with real time media within Microsoft Teams, your network must meet the networking requirements for Office 365.
 For more information, see Media Quality and Network Connectivity Performance for Skype for Business Online.

 For the two defining network segments (Client to Microsoft Edge and Customer Edge to Microsoft Edge), consider the following recommendations.